OliveIsLazy/Project-1.3/How to: GitHub.md

 Documentation, updated records of a repo or a project to make it more easily accessible for the uninformed.

-Fork: A copy of a branch to your repo for you to edit without affecting the source branch. *(stub)*
+Fork: A copy of someone else's repo to your own repo for you to edit without affecting the source. *(stub)*

 Issue: An issue can be a bug report, a request for a new feature, a request for help or even a question.